AsifulNobel/Metsys/readme.md

     - ~~index, name(optional), comment~~

 ### Frontend
-+ Add a small red empty crosshair icon beside every bot message
++ ~~Add a small red empty crosshair icon beside every bot message~~
     - ~~When clicked, icon will be filled~~
     - ~~The message and the request message before it will be passed to websocket~~
-    - The message and the request message before it will be saved in database
+    - ~~The message and the request message before it will be saved in database~~
-    - Before saving check if those already exists in database
+    - ~~Before saving check if those already exists in database~~
-    - If complaint cannot be saved, do not fill icon and show error message
+    - ~~If complaint already exists, fill icon and log error in console~~
-    - If complaint already exists, do the usual
-    - The message and the request message before it can be deleted from database
+    - ~~The message and the request message before it can be deleted from database~~

 + Design Admin panel with login for complaints
     - Design Login Page